Visual journaling supplies are highly personal.

 The Bullet Journal Method by Ryder Carroll

 The Bullet Journal method is a game-changer for people living fast-paced lives who want to get organized and feel more connected to their lives.
-(We are big fans of this one.
-Even if the bullet journaler in your life has been journaling for awhile, this book has things to teach them.)
+I’d been bullet journaling for awhile when the book came out and still found it filled in some blanks for me and was simply an enjoyable read.

 Pick up The Bullet Journal Method on Amazon.